 Ghana Airways is (at the time of this writing) a modest outfit with a small fleet of aircraft.
 They fly to Addis Ababa, Amsterdam, London, and a few other locations, making one flight a week to each of these places.
 If all goes well.

-I suggest that perhaps better management might help improve the scheduling problems.
+Perhaps, I tell the friendly Ghanaian flight attendant, better management might help improve the scheduling problems.
 Management skills generally do not rank high among Ghanaian talents.
-Training flight attendants leaves something to be desired as well (read on).
+The training of flight attendants leaves something to be desired as well (read on).

 Just what you want to hear, high in the sky above a cold, dark, empty Sahara Desert.